IBS574/metagenome_assignment/metagenomic_exercise.md

 The easist next step is to copy the .bam file, its index (.bai) and the Bcereus fasta file back to a folder on your home computer.
 Don't sync through git - the file is too large.
 If you are on a Mac or Linux machine, go to folder in your home computer where you want to save the file and use the scp command to retrieve the file.
 Below is the command I used (with the path to the directories I created).
+Windows users see [Suggested SFTP tools](http://ibs574.github.io/docs/setup/#windows-environment).
 You will need your server pasword.
-Substitute <PATH-TO> with the specific path on the server.
-(An alternative, probably easier, is to move the files to your own computer using git push and pull commands).
+Substitute <PATH-TO> with the specific path on the server

      scp myid@blnx1.emory.edu:<PATH-TO>/Bcereus_sorted.bam ./
      scp myid@blnx1.emory.edu:<PATH-TO>/Bcereus_sorted.bam.bai ./
      scp myid@blnx1.emory.edu:<PATH-TO>/Bcereus.fasta ./

 Next is to visualize the aligned reads using the Broad IGV.
-This was partical was tested on version is 2.3.40.
+The most current version is 2.3.40.
 The free software can be downloaded from:

 http://www.broadinstitute.org/igv/home